aka: Sapient Dolphin

 - Critical Depth - The Cephalopod race had intended for dolphins to rule the earth.
 In one ending they are dismayed to find humans have taken over after millions of years, and vow to fix the situation.

-- A dolphin is one of the crew members in Halloween Harry 2.
+- A dolphin is one of the crew members in Zombie Wars.
 He wears a suit of power armor to get around on land, push buttons, and wield assault rifles.

 - Eco Quest: The Search for Cetus features a number of ocean creatures that are able to communicate with the human protagonist.
 The first one he meets is an injured dolphin named Delphineus.